-Complications of pregnancy — Urogenital gonococcal infections have been associated with chorioamnionitis, premature rupture of membranes, preterm birth, and spontaneous abortions in pregnant women [15-17].
-The risk of these complications in the setting of gonococcal infection has been reported as approximately two to five times greater than uninfected controls [15,18].
+Complications of pregnancy — Urogenital gonococcal infections have been associated with chorioamnionitis, premature rupture of membranes, preterm birth, low birth weight or small for gestational age infants, and spontaneous abortions in pregnant women [15-18].
+The risk of these complications in the setting of gonococcal infection has been reported as approximately two to five times greater than uninfected controls [15,19].

 In addition, transmission of N. gonorrhoeae from an untreated infected mother to her baby may occur in 30 to 50 percent of cases .
-Infants born to infected mothers may have lower mean birth weight, neonatal conjunctivitis ("ophthalmia neonatorum"), pharyngitis, arthritis, and gonococcemia [20-22].
+Infants born to infected mothers may have neonatal conjunctivitis ("ophthalmia neonatorum"), pharyngitis, arthritis, and gonococcemia [21-23].
 This is discussed in detail elsewhere.
 (See "Gonococcal infection in the newborn".)